GLOBAL MARKETS-Asia stocks slide on U.S. rate worries, dollar ascendant

 "It all goes back to the discussion of where that magical neutral rate happens to be," he said.
 "While the markets are still feeling around for where that rate may be, it's going to weigh on equities and support the U.S. dollar."

-The dollar index =USD - which measures the currency against six developed-market peers, including the yen and euro - was flat at 104.85 after jumping to the highest since March 15 on Wednesday at 105.03.
+The dollar index =USD - which measures the currency against six developed-market peers, including the yen and euro - ticked up 0.07% to 104.93.
+It jumped to the highest since March 15 on Wednesday at 105.03.

-The dollar earlier touched the highest since Nov.
+The dollar earlier reached its strongest level since Nov.
 4 versus the yen at 147.875 JPY=EBS.

-The currency pair tends to move in step with long-term Treasury yields US10YT=RR, which stood at 4.29% on Thursday after pushing to the highest since Aug.
+The currency pair tends to move in step with long-term Treasury yields US10YT=RR, which stood at 4.29% on Thursday after pushing to their highest since Aug.
 23 at 4.306% in the previous session.

 Elsewhere, the People's Bank of China continued its bid to shore up the yuan by again setting strong official midpoints for the currency.